pinapelz/NijiTrack/README.md

 This code is current deployed as [PhaseTracker](https://phase-tracker.com).
 Collecting the subscriber data for members of Phase Connect.

 # Backend:
+The code in this repo is the frontend.
+The backend API is available as a submodule.
+You can find the repo [here](https://github.com/pinapelz/NijiTrack-API)

 Below are the steps to set up the flask backend for data collection and serving data through a web server (`/backend` folder of repo)

 ### Dependencies